PCCOE-AiMSA/aimsa-website/README.md

-# AIMSA Student Association Website
+# AiMSA Student Association Website

 Welcome to the official repository of the **Artificial Intelligence and Machine Learning Student Association (AIMSA)** website.
 AIMSA is a student-driven organization at **Pimpri Chinchwad College of Engineering (PCCOE), Pune**, dedicated to promoting the study and application of AI and ML technologies.